tier4/autoware_lanelet2_map_validator/docs/how_to_contribute.md

 Note that contributors should increase the version in `package.xml` and do **NOT** edit the one in `autoware_requirement_set.json` unless the map requirements in Autoware documentation got its version changed.
 Besides, contributors should update the `CHANGELOG.rst`.
 The following information should be included.

-- What kind of updates happend.
+- What kind of updates happened.
 - The according pull request which is the one you will soon create.
-Therefore you will need to update the `CHANGELOG.rst` after openeing the pull request.
+Therefore you will need to update the `CHANGELOG.rst` after opening the pull request.

 ### 6. Submit a pull request